India sends 2,500 tonnes of wheat to Afghanistan via Pakistan | Headlines

 - India

-India on Tuesday sent the first shipment of 2,500 tonnes of wheat to Afghanistan via Pakistani land route, over four months after announcing the humanitarian aid for the Afghan people.
+India on Tuesday despatched the first shipment of 2,500 metric tonnes of wheat to Afghanistan via Pakistani land route as part of its humanitarian aid to Afghans reeling under food shortage since the Taliban seized power in Kabul last August.

-In a ceremony held in Amritsar, Foreign Secretary Harsh Vardhan Shringla along with Afghan Ambassador Farid Mamundzay and World Food Program Country Director Bishaw Parajuli flagged off the first convoy of 50 trucks carrying the consignment.
+In a ceremony at Amritsar, Foreign Secretary Harsh Vardhan Shringla along with Afghan Ambassador Farid Mamundzay and World Food Programme Country Director Bishaw Parajuli flagged off the first convoy of 50 trucks transporting the consignment through the Attari-Wagah border crossing.

+The foodgrains being delivered are of Rabi Market Season 2020-21 in 50-kg jute bags and the shelf-life of the wheat is a minimum of one year from the date of dispatch.

+It is learnt that fumigation of the consignment has been undertaken before handing over for transportation to cater for long passage time.

-In a statement, the MEA said India remains committed to its special relationship with the people of Afghanistan. ''In this endeavour, India has already supplied 5,00,000 doses of Covaxin, 13 tonnes of essential lifesaving medicines and 500 units of winter clothing.
-These consignments were handed over to the World Health Organisation at the Indira Gandhi Hospital, Kabul,'' it said.
+The MEA said India remains committed to its special relationship with the people of Afghanistan. ''In this endeavour, India has already supplied 5,00,000 doses of Covaxin, 13 tonnes of essential life-saving medicines and 500 units of winter clothing.
+These consignments were handed over to the World Health Organisation and the Indira Gandhi Hospital, Kabul,'' it said.

 The last consignment of medical supplies was delivered on Saturday.
 It was the fifth consignment of humanitarian aid to that country.